liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 While we strive for perfection with every release of Liferay Portal, the reality of the human condition dictates that releases of the product may not be as perfect as originally intended.
 But we've planned for that.
 Included with every Liferay bundle is a patching tool that can handle the installation of two types of patches: hot fixes and fix packs.

 A hot fix is provided to a customer when a customer contacts Liferay about an issue, and Liferay's support team--working with the customer--determines that the problem is indeed an issue with the product that needs to be fixed.
-Support will fix the bug and provide a hot fix to the customer immediately.
+Support fixes the bug and provides a hot fix to the customer immediately.
 This is a short-term fix that solves the issue for the customer as quickly as possible.

 On a regular schedule, these hot fixes are bundled together into fix packs.
 Fix packs are provided to all of Liferay's customers, and are component-based.
 This means that any issues with the content management system will be bundled together separately from issues with another component, such as the message boards.
 This lets you determine based on your usage which patches are critical and which are not.
 Of course, if Liferay issues a security advisory, that's something you're always going to want to patch.